labs26-citrics/Labs26-Citrics-DS-TeamB/README.md

 A city metrics collation app to help find the perfect city for you!

-You can find the deployed project at [Citrics Team B](https://b.citrics.dev).
+You can find the deployed project at [Citrics DS Backend](https://citrics-ds.herokuapp.com/).

 ### Key Features